Guy C. Wiggins

 Guy Carleton Wiggins NA (February 23, 1883 – April 25, 1962) was an American impressionist painter.
 He was the president of the Connecticut Academy of Fine Arts, and a member of the Old Lyme Art Colony.
 He did many paintings of New York City's snowy streets, landmarks and towering skyscrapers during winter.

 Early life

 Wiggins was born on February 23, 1883, in Brooklyn.
 His father Carleton Wiggins was an accomplished artist who gave his son his first training as a painter.
 He attended the Brooklyn Polytechnic Institute, the Art Students League of New York, and the National Academy of Design.
-His teachers at the academy were William Merritt Chase and Robert Henri.